Stockton assistant coach Bob Hutchings dies after a basketball life that took him around the world

 Bob Hutchings lived a basketball life that took him all over the world and made him a friend of just about everybody in gyms all over South Jersey.

-Hutchings, or Hutch as he was known as, died Tuesday morning.
-The long-time Stockton University men’s basketball assistant coach was 72.
-He had suffered a massive heart attack last November.
-Last month
+Hutchings, or Hutch as he was known, died Tuesday morning.
+The longtime Stockton University men’s basketball assistant coach was 72.
+He had suffered a massive heart attack in November.
+Last month, he underwent surgery to amputate both legs below the knees, and a GoFundMe campaign was launched to help his family cover the expenses.

 “How many different roles did he play in my life?”
 Ospreys head coach Scott Bittner said Tuesday morning.
 “He was a father figure.
 He was a brother.
 He was a friend.
 He was a co-worker, and he was a mentor.
 That’s a big void to fill.
 Depending on what you needed, that’s who he was.”

 Hutchings interacted with basketball’s biggest names.
-He was an assistant on Mike Krzyzewski’s first two teams at Army.
+He was an assistant for head coach Mike Krzyzewski’s first two teams at Army.
 The Black Knights finished 11-14 in 1975-76 and 20-8 in 1976-77.
-Krzyzewski would go on to be one of the world’s most famous and successful coaches in any sport, leading Duke University to five NCAA championships and the U.S. men’s team to three Olympic gold medals.
+Krzyzewski would go on to be one of the world’s most famous and successful coaches in any sport, leading Duke to five NCAA championships and the U.S. men’s team to three Olympic gold medals.
 Hutchings spent countless summers working at Krzyzewski's summer basketball camps at Duke University.

 People are also reading…